bojand/mdpage/docs/usage.md

         --title <title>          Title

 ARGS:
-    <path>    Path for the directory contianing data
+    <path>    Path for the directory containing data
 ```

 The result of running the tool is always an `index.html` file.